Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 September 2025 15.34.47 UTC
+- WIB: Senin, 15 September 2025 17.30.54 UTC
-- WITA: Senin, 15 September 2025 16.34.47 UTC
+- WITA: Senin, 15 September 2025 18.30.54 UTC
-- WIT: Senin, 15 September 2025 17.34.47 UTC
+- WIT: Senin, 15 September 2025 19.30.54 UTC

 Kutipan Inspiratif:
-"Just saw the most smartest person when i was in front of the mirror"
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: funny
+Kategori: inspirational